linear-b/gitstream/docs/filter-functions.md

 This function sums all these percentages per user and yield an average percentage of contribution.
 Then you can use the thresholds to get the right reviewer.

+The output lists the Git provider users, e.g., GitHub users, which are mapped from the Git users included in the `git-blame` output.
+When gitStream cannot map the Git user to a Git provider user it will be dropped from the output list, hence the list may contain less than 100% of the lines.

 <div class="filter-details" markdown=1>

 | Argument       | Usage    | Type   | Description                                     |